rajington/aws-lambda-zombie-workshop/README.md

 ### Custom Slot Types

-We got lazy and named our checkpoint numbers, that's not realistic at all!
+We got lazy and named our checkpoints using numbers, that's not realistic at all!
 Let's change it to Greek letters, like they do in the movies!
 Alexa obviously doesn't have a built-in slot type for Greek letters s we just need to add one.

 #### Updating the skill in Alexa